zordius/webtasks/README.md

 Features
 --------

-Make developer decouple complex web application logic into small logic pieces to help them reuse them, and speed up implement and testing.
+Make developer decouple complex web application logic into small logic pieces for reusing, and speed up implement and testing.

 * All logical components are webtasks in commonjs.
 * All webtask are async.